DEVESH-2030/auto-aearch/README.md

     - 1st is single search then set value in self input field
     - 2nd is auto search as per task details to set/append value into these input fields:
         - address, city, state, country, and postal_code (zip)
-        - If postal_code is not coming in data object then I have set static "123456" into the input field, and if postal_code comes then it will be set automatically please charefully
+        - If postal_code is not coming in data object then I have set static "123456" into the input field, and if postal_code comes then it will be set automatically please carefully